Painting in Any Weather: Tips for Sun, Rain, and Snow

 Consider Darker, Long-Lasting Paint Colors

-Darker exterior paint colors tend to last longer in sunny weather since they contain more pigments.
-Colors like forest green, navy blue, brick red or chocolate brown are good options.
-Also consider paints specifically formulated for exterior use that contain fade-resistant pigments and durable resins.
-These can last up to 15-20 years before needing a major repaint.
+Darker colors often last longer in sun because they contain more pigment.
+Forest green, navy, brick red, and chocolate brown are reliable picks.
+Also consider exterior formulas with fade‑resistant pigments and durable resins—some systems can last 15–20 years before a major repaint.

 Painting in Cold Temperatures and Snow